GUT-Aachen/abaqus_subroutines_usci/README.md

 # abq_subroutines
-Abaqus Subroutines for Coupling Abaqus with a third party programm
+Simulia Abaqus User Subroutines for coupling Abaqus with a third party programm